How To Prepare For Med School Interviews: Common Questions

 Don’t use cliches such as “I want to help people” and “I want to make a difference.”
 The admissions committee interviews hundreds of applicants who want to help people.

 Highlight experiences and moments during your undergraduate years that reinforced your desire to pursue medicine.
-In other words, what was the defining moment in your life that made you say, “This is what I want to do”?
-Being as concise and detailed as possible is the best tactic.
+In other words, what was the defining moment in your life that made you say, “This is what I want to do?”
+The best tactic is to be as concise and detailed as possible.

 Derailing from your application may weaken your answers' authenticity, so highlight your medical school application's critical components during this question.
 There is nothing wrong with retelling a story from your personal statement as long as you focus on a different aspect of the experience.